imanmansour86/choco-commerce/README.md

 - Stripe

 Payment service provider that allows checkout of products by processing credit card payment gateway.
 Front-end and Back-end need to be setup with appropirate published and secret keys.
 It’s a two factor authentication to ensure the payment information are not compromised.
-This app also uses StripeCheckout which renders the checkout along with required props as token and secret key
+This app also uses StripeCheckout which renders the checkout along with required props as token and secret key.
+Stripe provides test credit card numbers, to test checkout use the following credit card information: 4242 4242 4242 4242 - Expiration: 10/25 CVV: 123

 ![Form](/client/public/assets/form.png)